PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 Recommendations for Diver Training: The Balance Between Traditional and Innovative

-Scuba diving teaching practices have evolved to meet the growing demands for safety and effectiveness.
+Scuba diving practices have evolved to meet the growing demands for safety and effectiveness.
 Some traditional recommendations remain essential pillars of training, but their application needs to be reinforced to ensure consistent learning.
 Among these recommendations, it is important to identify students in stressful situations by observing signs such as hesitation during tasks or rapid breathing.
-Promoting a safe teaching environment where students feel comfortable sharing concerns also remains essential, as does personalizing the pace of training, respecting individual learning time.
+Promoting a safe teaching environment where students feel comfortable sharing concerns also remain essential, as does personalizing the pace of training, respecting individual learning time.
 The implementation of debriefing sessions after each dive, focusing on both technical and emotional aspects, should also be encouraged, helping students reflect on their experiences and identify areas for potential improvement.

 Figure 8 – Credit: Divers Alert Network (DAN), "Effective Use of Your Dive Computer)”

-Figure 9 – Credit: DIVERNET
+Figure 9 – Credit: VERNET

 Conclusion

 Psychological attention and stress management are crucial components in the training of scuba divers, especially in introductory courses, with a direct impact on safety and performance.
-Studies have shown that integrating psychological techniques into training – such as realistic simulations, breath control and communication assessment – significantly increases students’ confidence and ability to respond to adverse situations.
+Studies have shown that integrating psychological techniques into training – such as realistic simulations, breath control and communication assessment – significantly increase students’ confidence and ability to respond to adverse situations.
 Instructors who balance technical and emotional aspects play a vital role in creating a safe and effective learning environment.

 By adapting curriculum content to include evidence-based elements, such as extreme conditions simulations and mindfulness techniques, divers can be more resilient and prepared.
 This integrated approach is not only a trend, but a necessity to ensure safety and success in an increasingly challenging underwater environment.

-BUZZACOTT, P.; DENOBLE, P. DAN Annual Diving Report 2018 edition: A report on 2016 diving fatalities, injuries, and incidents.
+BUZZACOTT, P.; DENOBLE, P. DAN Annual Diving Report 2018 edition: A report on 2016 having fatalities, injuries, and incidents.
 2019.

 BACHRACH, A. J.; EGSTROM, G. H. Stress and performance in diving.
 San Pedro, CA: Best Publishing Company, 1987.

-DENOBLE, P. J.; CARUSO, J. L.; DEAR, G. et al. Common causes of open-circuit recreational diving fatalities.
+DENOBLE, P. J.; CARUSO, J. L.; EAR, G. et al. Common causes of open-circuit recreational having fatalities.
 Undersea Hyperbaric Medicine, v.
 35, n.
 6, p.
-393–406, 2008.
-Disponível em: https://pubmed.ncbi.nlm.nih.gov/19175195.
-Acesso em: 12 jan.
+393-406, 2008.
+Available in: https://pubmed.ncbi.nlm. nih.gov/19175195.
+Access: 12 Jan.
 2025.

 DUX, P. E.; MAROIS, R. The attentional blink: a review of data and theory.
 Attention, Perception, and Psychophysics, v.
 71, n.
 8, p.
 1683–1700, 2009.
 DOI: 10.3758/APP.71.8.1683.